The location where you choose to set your story can make all the difference, so this week, Shirley discusses locations.

 It’s the same with a story.
 The characters are who the reader will engage with.
 It’s what’s happening to them that they’ll come to care about.
 You don’t want them to be overwhelmed by your desire to show how much you know about Amsterdam.
 Because if you do, the backdrop takes centre stage and your characters might as well be behind the curtain.

-The test is to write your story with its exotic location and then transpose it to an ordinary semi in Chichester, Coventry or Cumbernauld.
+The test is to write your story with its exotic location and then imagine it set in an ordinary semi in Chichester, Coventry or Cumbernauld.
 The story should still be just as compelling.

 Remember: the setting is just scenery.